-Management uses the following indicators to evaluate the performance of the Company and its Subsidiaries (the Company and its Subsidiaries are hereinafter collectively referred to as the "Group"):
+Management uses the following indicators to evaluate the performance of Registrant, Aboitiz Power Corporation (AboitizPower or the "Company") and its Subsidiaries (the Company and its Subsidiaries are hereinafter collectively referred to as the "Group"):

 1. Share in Net Earnings of Associates and Joint Ventures.
-This represents the Group's share in the undistributed earnings or losses of its investees for each reporting period subsequent to acquisition of said investment, net of goodwill impairment cost, if any.
+Represents the Group's share in the undistributed earnings or losses of its investees for each reporting period subsequent to acquisition of said investment, net of goodwill impairment cost, if any.
 Goodwill is the difference between the purchase price of an investment and the investor's share in the value of the net identifiable assets of the investee at the date of acquisition.
 Share in Net Earnings of Associates and Joint Ventures indicates profitability of the investment and investees' contribution to the Group's net income.